2020 cars and CO2

 What is it with the "greenhouse gas" and what are we trying to achieve?

 We have heard years and years about the car manufacturers decreasing the CO2 emissions of the new cars.
 We know our impact is the biggest on CO2 among the increasing greenhouse gases.
 The more we add it around the Earth, the less the heat from the Sun can mirror back to space.
 Consequently, the Earth, or more exactly the Earth's atmosphere and oceans, get warmer.
 What exactly have we done?
 And what are we trying to achieve now?

 First, when speaking about the CO2 emissions, we should talk about "kg/100 km" and not about "g/km"!
 What does it say to us, if a car emits 130 g CO2/km?
 You don't say your car burns 5.6 cl of petrol on 1 kilometre, you say it uses 5.6 litres of petrol for 100 kilometres.
 So, let's speak about how much CO2 it emits on 100 km.
 If it is 130 g/km, then it is 13 kg/100 km.
 A car that uses 5.6 litres of petrol (which weighs around 4 kg or a bit more), emits 13 kg of CO2.
 How can our cars emit more than we tank at the filling station?
-The burning of the fossil fuels requires a lot of oxygen that becomes part of the created CO2 - clearly!
+The burning of fuel requires a lot of oxygen that becomes part of the created CO2 - clearly!
 When the amount of black gold pumped out from inside the Earth seems to be huge, the weight that goes into the atmosphere after it is burnt (carbon has been oxidized), is roughly three times more.
 The air does weigh when you take a lot of it.
 A cubic metre of oxygen weighs over a kilogram.